vincentiusmartin/QBiC-Pred/website/README.md

 - [x] accept input 17mer sequences + mutated
 - [x] fix bug on the upload
 - [x] download, only the filtered
+- [x] change prediction names with "Unpublished" to "MartinZhao2019"
 - [ ] loading message/icon when downloaded file is being prepared
 - [ ] job name to be the name of the downloaded prediction file
 - [ ] acknowledgment and ownership section